8483/notes/topics/startupMarketingAdvertising.md

 ---

-### Lead Magnet strategy (Sales, Short term)
+### Lead Magnet strategy (Sales, Short term) - Different audience, same ads

-Offering something for free in exchange for an email address, i order to retarget them later.
+> Offering something for free in exchange for an email address, in order to retarget them later.

 Ex.
 A free SEO tutorial, and later sell them your services.